-Searching for a job in a major metropolitan area is sometimes complicated, especially if you are new to the area.
-However, finding jobs as a master teacher and other heavily-populated areas can be simplified by keeping in mind the following tips:
+Searching for a job is sometimes complicated.
+Finding jobs as a master teacher can be simplified by keeping in mind the following tips:

 2. Attend a career fair if you are not sure what type of job you want to pursue.